nystudio107/craft-retour/docs/docs/overview.md

+---
+title: Retour Overview
+description: Retour Overview documentation for the Retour plugin.
+The Retour plugin allows you to intelligently redirect legacy URLs, so that you don’t lose SEO value when rebuilding & restructuring a site
+---
 # Retour Overview

 Retour allows you to intelligently redirect legacy URLs, so that you don’t lose SEO value when rebuilding & restructuring a site.